sarahhcheng/sarahhcheng/README.md

 - 👋 Hi, I’m Sarah Cheng
-- 👀 I am an incoming second year Business and Computer Science student at UBC
+- 👀 I am a second year Computer Science and Business student at UBC
 - 💞️ I’m looking to collaborate on any project ideas!
 - 📫 How to reach me: Email: sarahcheng40@gmail.com